Priyanshu-Asthana/Landing-page/README.md

-this is a landing page built using Html and CSS
+This is a landing page built using Html and CSS